asmeurer/blog/posts/github-reviews-gripes/index.md

 <img src="../../reviews1.png" width="788">

-clicking the "Add your review" button takes you to the diff page (first gripe: why does it move you to the diff page?), and opens this dialog
+Clicking the "Add your review" button takes you to the diff page (first gripe: why does it move you to the diff page?), and opens this dialog

 <img src="../../reviews2.png" width="1020">